LukaKaranovic/surrounded/docs/logicaldesign.md

 The screens here are listed below, followed by a diagram showing each potential flow of menus

-* Main Menu: start screen with options to start and quit the game
+* Main menu: start screen with options to start and quit the game
 * Gameplay screen: general game overlay
 * Game over screen: the UI overlay when players lose
-* Pause Menu: for when players press esc
+* Pause menu: for when players press ESC
-* Stats/Upgrade List UI: shows players stats and upgrades
+* Stats and upgrades list: shows players stats and upgrades
 * Upgrade selection screen: the player upgrade menu after round completion

 Figure 4.
 Menu Navigation Map<a name="menudiag"></a>
 ![Menu Diagram](Images/menudiag.png)

 ### <a name="roundmod"></a>5.3: Round Module

 The Round Module manages all the data and mechanics related to game rounds, ensuring smooth progression throughout each stage.
-It is responsible for tracking the current round number, calculating available credits, managing enemy spawns, and updating enemy statistics to maintain gameplay balance and challenge.
+It is responsible for tracking the current round number, calculating available credits, managing enemy and asteroid spawns, and updating enemy statistics to maintain gameplay balance and challenge.
 Responsibilities of the Round Module:
 * Round Tracking: Maintains the current round number and monitors round progression.
-* Credit Calculation: Implements a scaling system for available credits, calculated using the formula: Credits=30×(1.1)(x−1) where x is the round number
+* Credit Calculation: Implements a scaling system for available credits, calculated using the formula: Credits=30×(1.1)^(x−1) where x is the round number
 * Boss Round Logic: Special logic for boss rounds triggers the spawning of unique enemies (e.g., W35-S315 and C0B-U5) at predetermined intervals (e.g., rounds 10 and 20).
-* Round Timer: Controls the pacing of the game by regulating the duration of each round and the timing of enemy spawns.
 * Enemy Spawning: Utilizes a dictionary mapping enemy types to their respective credit costs and IDs to facilitate efficient and balanced spawning logic.
+Tracks round timer from game control module to know when to spawn enemies.
+* Asteroid Spawning: Whenever enemy spawns are called (every 10 seconds starting at 100), will spawn asteroids until there are 16 clusters on the map as well.
 * Dynamic Difficulty Adjustment: As rounds progress, the module dynamically updates enemy stats (damage, health, and speed) to increase the difficulty, keeping players challenged.

 #### <a name="roundesc"></a>5.3.1: Round Module Description

 The round module operates as the central system for managing all aspects of gameplay related to rounds.
 It tracks player progress, manages enemy dynamics, and ensures that each round presents new challenges and rewards.

 #### <a name="roundinit"></a>5.3.2: Round Initialization Process

 At the start of the game or after completing a round, the round module initializes the parameters for the upcoming round:
 1. The game control module signals the round module to begin round initialization.
 2. The round module sets the current round to 1 and calculates available credits based on the round number.
 3. It populates the enemy spawn dictionary and prepares special boss logic for applicable rounds.
 4. The module notifies the game control module that the round has begun.

 #### <a name="roundprog"></a>5.3.3: Round Progression Processes

 During the round progression process, the module manages real-time gameplay, enemy spawning, and player interactions:
 1. The round module is activated by the game control module.
 2. Monitor the round timer, which determines the duration of the current round.
 3. Spawn enemies based on the predefined credit costs and the dictionary mapping.
 	* Enemy spawns are limited to 10% of the total available credits every 10 seconds, ensuring balanced encounters.
 4. Notify the enemy module to manage enemy behaviors and interactions with the player.
-5. Regularly check for player actions (combat, movement) and respond accordingly.
-6. Adjust enemy stats dynamically based on the current round to increase challenge:
+5. Adjust enemy stats dynamically based on the current round to increase challenge:
 	* Update enemy damage, health, and speed based on scaling factors as rounds progress.

 #### <a name="roundboss"></a>5.3.4: Boss Round Logic

 In rounds that qualify for boss encounters (e.g., rounds 10 and 20), the round module will trigger the following:
 1. Notify the game control module to prepare for a boss encounter.
+2. Set player to center of the map and lock the camera.
+Move world boundaries to the size of the screen only.
-2. Spawn designated boss enemies (e.g., W35-S315, C0B-U5) at the start of the designated round.
+3. Spawn designated boss enemies (e.g., W35-S315, C0B-U5) at the start of the designated round.
-3. Adjust the difficulty scaling for the round based on the presence of a boss, ensuring that the player is appropriately challenged.
+4. Adjust the round data despite no enemies spawning, to ensure credit amounts challenge the player appropriately in further rounds.

 #### <a name="roundtrans"></a>5.3.5: Round Transition Process

 At the end of each round, the module manages transitions effectively:
 1. Upon completion of the round, the round module communicates with the game control module to signal the end of the current round.
+2. Present players with cryptic text about story for 5 seconds.
-2. Present players with upgrade options based on credits earned in the completed round.
+3. Present players with random upgrade options.
-3. Update the round count and prepare for the next round's parameters.
+4. Update the round count and prepare the next round's data.
-4. Transition back to the round progression process for the next initialized round.
+5. Transition back to the round progression process for the next initialized round.

 #### <a name="roundend"></a>5.3.6: Game State and End Round Detection

 The round module checks for the completion of rounds based on two conditions:
+* The round timer has reached zero.
-* All enemies in the current round have been defeated, resulting in successful round completion.
+* All enemies in the current round have been defeated, resulting in successful round completion (for boss rounds).
-* The round timer has reached zero, which also triggers a transition to the next round.

 #### <a name="roundint"></a>5.3.7: Round Module Interaction Overview

 The interaction model outlines how the round module communicates with the game control, player, and enemy modules throughout the game, ensuring a seamless and engaging gameplay experience.

 ### <a name="play"></a>5.4: Player Module

-The Player Module is designed to manage all aspects of player data within the game, ensuring a seamless experience as the player progresses through various rounds.
-This module interfaces closely with the Game Control Module and the Round Module to ensure correct data is given to control module for gameplay
+The player module is designed to manage all aspects of player data within the game, ensuring a seamless experience as the player progresses through various rounds.
+This module communicates frequently with the game control module and the round module to ensure correct data is given to update the player data.

 #### <a name="playmod">5.4.1: Player Module Responsibilities

-The Player Module is responsible for:
+The player module is responsible for:
-* Tracking Player Statistics: Keeping a detailed record of player health, experience points (XP), levels, and acquired upgrades.
+* Tracking Player Statistics: Keeping a detailed record of player stats, experience points (XP), levels, score, and acquired upgrades.
 * Facilitating Player Input: Interpreting user commands for movement, combat, and menu navigation to ensure responsive gameplay.
-* Updating Player Status: Modifying player attributes based on in-game events, such as damage taken or upgrades acquired.
+* Updating Player Status: Modifying player attributes based on in-game events, such as leveling up, taking damage, or acquiring upgrades.
-* Communicating with Other Modules: Collaborating with the Game Control Module for game events and the Round Module for tracking current round conditions and enemy interactions.
+* Communicating With Other Modules: Collaborating with the game control module for game events and the round module for tracking current round conditions and enemy interactions.
 This is how the player module interacts with other modules, and why they are interacting:

 Figure 5.
 Player Module Diagram<a name="playdiag"></a>
 ![Player Module Diagram](Images/playdiag.png)

 #### <a name="playdata"></a>5.4.2: Player Data Structure

-The Player Module maintains the following key data elements:
+The player module maintains the following key data elements:
 * Health: Current health points, decreasing as damage is sustained from enemy attacks or environmental hazards.
 * Experience Points (XP): Accumulated points gained through gameplay, contributing to leveling up and unlocking upgrades.
 * Level: Represents the player's current level, which affects overall stats and available upgrades.
+* Stats: The player's attack, speed, and defense statistics which are updated on level up or by obtaining upgrade items.
 * Upgrades: A list of enhancements selected by the player that improve abilities or stats, stored for reference during gameplay.
 * Movement State: The player’s current position and orientation within the game environment, updated in real-time based on user input.

 #### <a name="playact"></a>5.4.3: Player Actions and Updates

-The Player Module gets data from the Control Module which manages various actions and updates as follows:
+The Player Module gets data from the game control module which manages various actions and updates as follows:
 1. Movement Control:
 	* Players navigate using the WASD keys for omnidirectional movement.
 	* The module continuously updates the player's location and facing direction, maintaining camera focus on the player.